 The American Health Council has welcomed Dr. Gordon E. Mackinnon, Ph.D. as ” Best in Medicine” in recognition of his extensive experience in the field of Psychology.

-Drawing on over two decades of experience.
+Drawing on over three decades of experience.
 Dr. Gordon MacKinnon, Ph.D., is a highly revered Psychologist and is well regarded for his expertise and exceptional levels of patient care.
-He laid the foundations for his illustrious career back in 1981, when he completed his Bachelor of Science in Religious Education from the University of Rochester a Bachelor of Science in Human Resources development from Oakland University.
+He laid the foundations for his illustrious career back in 1981, when he completed his Bachelor of Science in Religious Education from the Rochester University a Bachelor of Science in Human Resources development from Oakland University.
 Keen to continue expanding on his knowledge and understanding of the mental health arena, he then embarked on a Master of Arts in Marriage and Family Therapy at Wayne State University and obtained his licensed professional psychotherapist credentials.

 In 1997, Dr. MacKinnon revisited the world of academia and attained his Doctor of Philosophy in clinical psychology from the University of Detroit-Mercy.
 His impressive dissertation explored the effects of the stress response to natural disaster films, in connection to the function of patient locus of control and field dependence/field independence.